 In summary, the insolubility and aggregation of NPAS3, DISC1, CRMP1, and TRIOBP-1 in the IC did not consistently correlate with diagnostic categories.
-Aggregation levels show variability among individuals, suggesting that protein aggregation may occur in subsets of individuals rather than being a universal marker of these conditions.
-However, multiple proteins were observed as I/A in the same individuals.
+There is a variability among individuals, suggesting that protein aggregation may occur in subsets of individuals rather than being a universal marker of these conditions.
+However, I noticed that multiple proteins are I/A in the same individuals, so we further analyzed it.